omentic/chrysanthemum/README.md

 # chrysanthemum

-chrysanthemum is a simple language with a type system, initially written as a term project for CPSC 539.
+chrysanthemum is a simple language with a complex type system, initially written as a term project for CPSC 539.
 It implements a number of features from the excellent *Types and Programming Languages*, including:
 - The simply typed lambda calculus
 - Bidirectional type checking and subtyping support
 - A somewhat complex type system: including support for:
   - `unit`, `bool`, `int`, `nat`, `float`, `str`,
   - `struct`, `tuple`, `union`, `list`, `array`, `slice`,
-  - `empty`, `error`
+  - `interface`, `empty`, `error`

 ## todo